lelouchneo/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Introduction

-An Environment allows you to group deployments together.
-In this step we will create an Environment and configure our first Control Plane and Edge Gateway deployments.
+In this step we will create an Environment and configure our first Control Plane and Edge Gateway deployments.If you have already set up environments and control planes, the next step is to [deploy your edge gateway and add your first API]({{< ref "/content/tyk-cloud/getting-started-tyk-cloud/first-api.md" >}}).

 ## What is an environment?